py5coding/py5book/integrations/cairo.md

 Processing and therefore py5 can load SVG images as Py5Shape objects with [](/reference/sketch_load_shape) but the method supports only a small subset of the full SVG specification.
-Processing does not intend to provide a comprehensive SVG interpreter, as implementing that functionality would be a significant undertaking.
+Processing did not intend to provide a comprehensive SVG interpreter, as implementing that functionality would be a significant undertaking.
 Nevertheless, the method's limitations will frequently result in problems when loading SVG files created in sophisticated SVG editors such as